uoftgasa/uoftgasa.github.io/markdown/index.md

 - **Post-secondary student Metropass: Metropass**
 - **Adult monthly Metropass: Metropass**

 Proof of payment is especially important on streetcars, where no one checks that you've paid when you board.
 Streetcar riders are randomly checked by TTC Fare Inspectors to ensure they've paid their fare.
-You will get ticketed if you don't have proof, even if you di
+You will get ticketed if you don't have proof, even if you did actually pay but forgot to pick up the transfer.
+A common point of confusion for this is at Union station, where its possible to disembark from the subway and walk right to the 509/510 streetcars without passing through any fare gates

 **The Presto Card:**